Lawn Care Basics

 Feed Your Lawn

 The difference between a "so-so" lawn and a truly beautiful lawn both now and next spring is two fall feedings.
-Feeding in early September and again 6-8 weeks later, helps your lawn begin rebuilding grass roots that were damaged during the hot, dry summer.
-Since this is also a great time to kill lawn weeds, you can do two jobs at once by applying a weed and feed, such as Scotts® Turf Builder® WinterGuard® Fall Weed & Feed.
+Feeding in early fall helps your lawn begin rebuilding grass roots that were damaged during the hot, dry summer.
+Since fall is also a great time to kill several type of lawn weeds, including clover and dandelion, you can do two jobs at once by applying a weed and feed, such as Scotts® Turf Builder® WinterGuard® Fall Weed & Feed3.
+If you live in the South and have a St. Augustine, zoysia, or centipedegrass lawn, use Scotts® Turf Builder® Southern Triple Action instead.
+It not only kills weeds and nourishes the lawn, but also kills and prevents fire ants.

 Mulch Your Leaves

 Don't let tree leaves smother your grass.
 Contrary to popular belief, fallen tree leaves will not insulate your lawn during winter.
 In fact, they can block vital sunlight and thin your grass.
-So, drop your rake and mulch your leaves to dime sized pieces with your lawn mower, and then apply your fall feeding.
+So, drop your rake and mulch your leaves to dime sized pieces with your lawn mower before applying one of your fall feedings to help the soil microbes break down the leaves.

 Mow Your Lawn Shorter

-In late fall, drop your mower down and cut your lawn 1-2 inches shorter than you have the rest of the growing season.
+In late fall, drop your mower down and cut your lawn 1 to 2 inches shorter than you have the rest of the growing season.
 Continue to mow shorter until your grass stops growing in early winter.
 You should cut your lawn slightly lower for the last cut.

 Clean Up your Tools for a Fresh Start Next Spring